MstrZhang/gist-viewer/README.md

 - react
 - typescript
+- axios (for HTTP requests)
+- dev dependencies:
   - eslint (for linting and code formatting)
-- axios (for HTTP requests)
+  - jest (for unit testing)

 ## building